hongfz16/AvatarCLIP/README.md

 ```

 ### Shape Sculpting and Texture Generation

+Note that all the codes are tested on NVIDIA V100 (32GB memory).
+Therefore, in order to run on GPUs with lower memory, please try to scale down the network or tune down `max_ray_num` in the config files.
+You can refer to our colab demo for a scale-down version of AvatarCLIP.

 Folder `AvatarGen/AppearanceGen` contains codes for this part.
 We provide data, pretrained model and scripts to perform shape sculpting and texture generation on a zero-beta body (mean shape defined by SMPL).
 We provide many example scripts under `AvatarGen/AppearanceGen/confs/examples`.
 For example, if we want to generate 'Abraham Lincoln', which is defined in the config file `confs/examples/abrahamlincoln.conf`, use the following command.